Before you start

 Subdivision is the process of dividing land into smaller parcels.
 There are several types of subdivisions.

 To determine the appropriate type of subdivision, reference the legal description for the parcel, which is found at the top of the certificate of title.
 The legal description describes the land contained within the parcel.
-Refer to Subdivision by instrument and Subdivision by tentative plan.
+See Subdivision by instrument and Subdivision by tentative plan below.

 Know the land use district for the parcel and the proposed use for development